 However, there are narrow exceptions that are very clearly determined such as where necessary to search for a missing child, to prohibit specific terrorist threats, or to detect, locate, identify, or prosecute an offender or suspect of a serious criminal offense.

 Limited Risk: This category falls into AI systems having specific transparency requirements.
 For example, the users using chatbots should be aware that they are interacting with a machine so they can make an informed decision to continue or not.

 Minimal or No Risk: The vast majority of AI systems currently being used in the EU fall under the scope of this category such as AI-enabled video games or spam filters.

 Upon release of AI systems on the market, the authorities are liable for market surveillance, the users have ensured the human monitoring and the providers also have a post-market monitoring system in place.
 Both providers and users shall report severe incidents and malfunctioning.

 Who is affected by the AI Act?

 A wide range of stakeholders such as developers and providers, users and operators, regulators and supervisory authorities, consumers, and citizens will be involved with the processes related to AI.

 In this regard, the developers, providers, users, and operators of AI systems are subject to the requirements and obligations set out in the regulation.
-Within this context, national authorities in the EU will be obliged to enforce the regulation, meanwhile, the European Artificial Intelligence Board provides guidance and support to that authorities.
-On the other hand, the rights and interests of consumers and citizens in the EU shall be protected by transparent AI systems and informed users about the use of that AI products.
+Within this context, national authorities in the EU will be obliged to enforce the regulation, meanwhile, the European Artificial Intelligence Board provides guidance and support to those authorities.
+On the other hand, the rights and interests of consumers and citizens in the EU shall be protected by transparent AI systems and informed users about the use of AI products.

-With its adoption and development, the EU AI Act will show us how the industry and the regulators will combine their forces in terms of best achievable outcomes in order to increase the research and industrial resources by ensuring the safety of rights and interests of consumers and citizens in due course.
+With its adoption and development, the EU AI Act will show us how the industry and the regulators will combine their forces in terms of the best achievable outcomes in order to increase the research and industrial resources by ensuring the safety of the rights and interests of consumers and citizens in due course.